 |Output Voltage Adjustment||❌||✅|

 Price excludes extended warranty

 The Chicago Electric Flux 125 is a decent flux-core welder if its flaws are not a problem for you.
-But it’s now an old machine and trails the competition in many crucial areas.
+But it’s now an old machine that only outputs AC and trails the competition in many crucial areas.

 If you have any experience with the Chicago Electric Flux 125, please let us know in the comments below.